mn29983/HotelReservation/README.md

 #### View All Reservations
 1. In the Navigation bar, click on the "View All Reservations" option.
-2. It will Display all reservations made by the users.
+2. It will display all reservations made by the users.

 #### Users
 1. In the Navigation bar, click on the "User List" option.
-2. It will Display all Users that have made an Account.
+2. It will display all users that have made an account.
-* Find the User you wish to delete and click on the "Delete" option.
+   - Find the user you wish to delete and click on the "Delete" option.
-* Find the User you wish to change role and click on the "Make User / Make Admin" option.
+   - Find the user you wish to change the role and click on the "Make User / Make Admin" option.

 ### User Panel